NYULibraries/sdr-documentation/accessioning-workflow.md

 ## 7. Finalize GeoBlacklight Metadata Records and Export as .JSON

-Now that you have a completely filled out CSV, use **SDRFriend** to transform it into a single JSON file.
+Now that you have a completely filled out CSV, use **SdrFriend** to transform it into a single JSON file.
 First, download or save the file you're working on as a CSV.
 Then, run the following command:

 ```bash
 bundle exec rake metadata:csv_to_json[/Users/sgb334/Downloads/eastview_files.csv,/Users/sgb334/Downloads/eastview_files_singlefile.json]